-However, this does not mean that you should simply enter a guilty plea in court.
+However, this does not mean that you should enter a guilty plea in court.
 Rather, you will want to consult with a criminal defense lawyer first, and you will need to work with your lawyer to determine the best possible outcome in light of the circumstances at hand.
-If based on your lawyer’s advice, it appears to be in your best interests to try to negotiate a plea deal, then you will want your lawyer to engage with the prosecutor’s office to negotiate a favorable outcome.
+If, based on your lawyer’s advice, it appears to be in your best interests to try to negotiate a plea deal, then you will want your lawyer to engage with the prosecutor’s office to negotiate a favorable outcome.

 Should Anyone Ever Plead Guilty in a South Carolina Criminal Case?

 Yes, there are circumstances in which pleading guilty will be a person’s best option.
-However, as noted above, this is not a decision to be made lightly, and this does not mean that you should simply plead guilty in court.
+However, as noted above, this is not a decision to be made lightly, which does not mean that you should plead guilty in court.
 Before making the decision to plead guilty (and seeking to negotiate a plea deal with the prosecutor’s office), you will want to work with a lawyer to answer questions such as: